Gabriel2409/obsidian_notes/B Tree Index.md

 ## Considerations

-- Constrary to [[SSTable and LSM Tree |LSM trees]], the basic underlying write operation is to overwrite a page on disk with new data.
+- Contrary to [[SSTable and LSM Tree |LSM trees]], the basic underlying write operation is to overwrite a page on disk with new data.
 Some operations may require to overwrite several pages.
-A problem may arise if a crash occurs during a write operation => B Tree typically implement a **Write Ahead Log (WAL, also called redo log)** = append only file to which each modification must be written before it can be applied to the pages of the tree.
-The log can be used to restore the data after a crash
+A problem may arise if a crash occurs during a write operation => B Tree typically implement a [[Write Ahead Log]]
 - Additionnal complexity of updating in place is concurrency control.
 B Tree usually protect the tree data structure with **latches (lightweight locks)**
 - Instead of modifying in place it is possible to write a new page and update the references to point to the new page